Things to do in Diani beach

 Beach Walks and around Diani beach

 Diani Beach is one of the best places in the world to take long beach walks.
 Its shoreline is a spread of white sandy beaches, and there’s nothing as therapeutic as a long walk by the beach, it helps you clear your mind as you enjoy the cool breeze.
 Observe the quiet beach life and get stunned by the beautiful turquoise waters.
 Explore the beach at low tide and discover other marine life in the natural pools left by the ocean.
-Diani has some notable restaurants on the shoreline and these includes the sands at nomads, Limington’s on the beach at Kenyaways, Forty thieves beach bar and restaurant, Bidi badu restaurant, Colobus shade restaurant very laid back with really good and fresh seafood.
+Diani has some notable restaurants on the shoreline and these includes the sands at nomads beach bar, Salty Squid on the beach at Kenyaways, Amigos beach restaurant, Asha beach bistro a chic restaurant by the beach, Colobus shade a local restaurant very laid back with really good and fresh seafood.
 The Colobus shade can be found right at the end, if you are taking a Tuktuk then the drop of name in Swahili ‘mwisho wa lami’ which means end of the tarmac road.

 Restaurants along the beach road include the new opened chain Java House at Centre point next to Safaricom shop, Kokkos; a popular place with seriously great food, great coffee and a lovely atmosphere.
 Shushi lovers can go Shanshi ka the only Japanese restaurant right next to Kokkos at Costa sur complex.
+The newly opened Funky Monkey restaurant for lovely ambience and food right in front of Diani Sea Resort, Wines and more cellar for all your 'alcohol needs' is located at the entrance of the same hotel.
 Piri Piries restaurant located at the Diani beach shopping Centre.
-Havana Bar and Restaurant is right next to Food plus – Chandarana supermarket for great cocktails and beer.
-For really nice Italian food and Pizzas you can try Aniello’s Ristorante an Italian owned place which is right opposite the Barclays bank Diani with pocket friendly prices.
+Havana Bar and Restaurant is right next to Food plus - Chandarana supermarket for great cocktails and beer.
+Apero Bar and Restaurant is famous for the most delicious cuisines with a touch of flavors from all around the world.
+For really nice Italian food and Pizzas you can try Aniello’s Ristorante OR Jollys pizzeria both Italian owned.
 Leonardos restaurant a few minutes down the road also serve authentic Italian food but the prices are much higher than the latter.
 African Pot right opposite specialty is local Kenyan cuisine, you will need to pre-order because food takes a long time to come, since they make all the food from scratch.
 For Swahili dishes visit Coast dishes along the way from Ukunda they are experts in ‘Biriani and Pilau’ typical Swahili coast dishes.

 A visit to the sleepy village on funzi Island is an ideal choice for a person looking for a cultural tour and/or laid back tour.
 The funzi islands are surrounded by mangrove trees ideal for bird watchers and nature lovers.
 An interesting feature is the canoe tour up the Ramisi river, which is usually 1-2 hours boat ride in search of the elusive crocodiles in the River.
 It is important to note though that due the mangroves around the island the waters are usually not clear and therefore not ideal for snorkeling.
 During the low tides one laze around the sand bank and enjoy the sun while taking a drink.